rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README.md

 ### Solution Statement

 The user end application will be designed which will be useful to identify the dog breeds.
-To tackle this, we need tp train our model to identify the dog based on the certain features.
+To tackle this, we need to train our model to identify the dog based on certain features.
 The convolutional neural network can be used to train the model and based on the evaluation and performance of the model, an application will be built for the user experience.

 ### Benchmark Model

-To tackle such data, we use a benchmark model to build a basic pipeline and a well versioned model to improvise our classification rate.
-Such a methodology is carried to tune our model for better prediction of reults.
-The benchmark model helps us to make comparison and reduce the overfitting or underfitting condition and tune the model for better outcome.
-Logistic Regression is one such example of the bench mark.
-We can also us the pre defined image classifiers such as ImageNet, ResNet, VGG16, etc. to classify our images and later optimize our pipeline for better evaluation of metrics.
+To tackle such data, we use a benchmark model to build a basic pipeline and a well-versioned model to improvise our classification rate.
+Such a methodology is carried to tune our model for better prediction of results.
+The benchmark model helps us to make a comparison and reduce the overfitting or underfitting condition and tune the model for a better outcome.
+Logistic Regression is one such example of the benchmark.
+We can also use the predefined image classifiers such as ImageNet, ResNet, VGG16, etc. to classify our images and later optimize our pipeline for better evaluation of metrics.

-In the works of Dog Identifcation in Kaggle, we see that "Mohamed Sheik Ibrahim" used the VGG19, a predefined base model and carried various processing techniques such as data augmentation to improvise the results obtained from the predefined model.
-He also used  logistic regression to classify the images of dogs and acheived an accuracy of 68%.
+In the works of Dog Identification in Kaggle, we see that "Mohamed Sheik Ibrahim" used the VGG19, a predefined base model and carried various processing techniques such as data augmentation to improvise the results obtained from the predefined model.
+He also used logistic regression to classify the images of dogs and achieved an accuracy of 68%.

-Considering an other work perfomed on the same data, using the inception v3, the pre-trained model for image classification, Carey B achieved an accuracy of 87%, whihc is consdered to be a good classification rate based on the performance of the model.
+Considering another work performed on the same data, using the inception v3, the pre-trained model for image classification, Carey B achieved an accuracy of 87%, which is considered to be a good classification rate based on the performance of the model.

-Using the above understandings, We will be using VGG16 for our data for classfying the breeds of the Dogs, Later we build a Convolutional Neural Network and tune the parameters, make a comaprative study and anlyse the performance of the model.
+Using the above understandings, We will be using VGG16 for our data for classifying the breeds of the Dogs, Later we build a Convolutional Neural Network and tune the parameters, make a comparative study and analyse the performance of the model.

 ### Evaluation Metrics